 I am a cryptography researcher at the Ethereum Foundation.
 I am generally interested in public key cryptography, with a focus on the design of trusted setup ceremonies.
 Much of my research has looked into the design of ceremonies for zero-knowledge proofs.
 More recently I have been looking into distributed key generation.

 My PhD – Practical Zero-Knowledge Arguments from Structured Reference Strings (here) – was gained at University College London.
-My thesis was supervised by Sarah Meiklejohn and Jens Groth and was submitted in December 2018.
+My thesis was supervised by Sarah Meiklejohn and Jens Groth.
 Microsoft Research Cambridge supported my PhD.
 I was co-supervised by Markulf Kohlweiss, whom I also completed an internship with in 2017.

 I am currently a member of the ECC Scientific Advisory Group.